 To get to the lake, you need to reach Baggi village in Mandi district.
 The nearest town is Mandi, at about 50 Km from the lake area.
 If you are flying to Bhuntar airport in Kullu, then you can take a bus directly to Mandi.
-But the most convenient way to travel is to hire a taxi service in Chandigarh and get to Baggi.
+But the most convenient way to travel is to hire a Delhi to Chandigarh cab and then get to Baggi.
 Once you reach Baggi, there are two ways of heading to Prashar Lake.
 You can either do a 10 Km trek, which is moderately difficult but comfortable enough for both pro and amateur trekkers, or alternatively, you could drive down the narrow, winding roads- but this, only in the dry seasons.

 The best time to explore Prashar Lake and its surroundings is any time between March and November since the winter months wrap the area in a blanket of snow.